-The ensemble’s eight cellists, each at their own home, performed “Da Pacem Domine”, composed by the Estonian maestro, Arvo Pärt, on 20 March via YouTube.
+The ensemble’s eight cellists, each at their own home, performed “Da Pacem Domine”, composed by the Estonian maestro, Arvo Pärt, via YouTube.
 “Perfect aural accompaniment to what the world is experiencing right now,” wrote one of the viewers of the performance.
 “So heartening to see people come together in times of isolation,” said another.

 The piece was especially arranged by Arvo Pärt for the Cello Octet Amsterdam.
 According to the ensemble, upon hearing the premiere of his first work for the octet, Pärt, who has since become a close friend of the octet, said, “This octet is a piece of gold, I’ve discovered this ensemble ten years too late.”